minprog/platforms/django/projects/2 commerce/submit/index.md

 1. Push your work to GitHub.

-2. Do a code review with another student.
+2. Do a code review with another student in the group meeting (werkgroep).

 3. Do not forget to submit your screencast.